scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 ---

 Earlier in the Summer, someone shared their frustration with GDS’ ‘formal discovery, alpha, beta’ phases.
 See the original post [here](https://twitter.com/cantlin/status/1402590276900855813) (Twitter).
 It got a lot of responses.
 There were two themes that stood out to me:

-“Beware process ossifying into dogma”
+- “Beware process ossifying into dogma”
-‘Aren't we doing discovery and delivery in parallel the whole time?’
+- ‘Aren't we doing discovery and delivery in parallel the whole time?’.

-I lead Service Standard for MOJ, and am Head of Product (home of the product lifecycle).
-These were both things I’d been thinking about for a few years.
+These were both things I’d been thinking about for a few years because I lead Service Standard for MOJ as part of my role as Head of Product.
 Here’s some of the background along with how it's influenced my approach to these themes.

 # “Beware process ossifying into dogma”